Last updated

 Covve ★★ Mobile-focused ✅ Mobile reminders Phone contacts ❌ Almost none Free, $9.99/month

-👉🏼 Try folk now to compare these personal CRMs hands-on and pick the right fit faster
+👉🏼 Try folk now to compare reminders and integrations side-by-side

 1. folk